International Student Services

 - Mental health care

 Health insurance from other countries often provides limited services while the student is abroad and/or may exclude the U.S. entirely.
 For these reasons, incoming international students are required to purchase the Prime Plus plan from IFS insurance shown in the grid below for the their stay in the U.S. The only exception to this is if the student can provide documentation and demonstrate that an alternative policy from their country covers a reasonable amount of medical care in the U.S. Plans that have unreasonably high deductibles will not be approved as exceptions.
-If your country provides student health insurance coverage for you while you are in the U.S., please forward that documentation in English to firstname.lastname@example.org for review and response.
+If your country provides student health insurance coverage for you while you are in the U.S., please review additional insurance coverage information and forward the policy documentation in English to firstname.lastname@example.org for review and response.
 Documentation for review must be received before August 15, 2017.

 If a student willfully fails to maintain the insurance coverage or makes a material misrepresentation to the College regarding the coverage, the student will be considered in violation of their good standing at Bennington College.
 It is the student’s responsibility, not Bennington’s, to obtain and maintain insurance coverage.